 - Showing (as opposed to telling) customers about the new software's features and benefits is an effective way to drive home the positive changes it will bring about in their daily lives.

 - If you want your employees to feel comfortable approaching specific people inside the company with questions or concerns regarding the tool, make sure at least a few internal advocates attend each training session.

 Create a marketing plan and a promotional strategy for internal end-users if you want to guarantee the success of your product adoption.
 Similar to how you could promote a new product or service to paying consumers, an internal launch plan can help get people excited about the new software and reduce resistance from naysayers and slow adopters.

-Building up interest in your new software may be accomplished through a concerted marketing effort that might take the form of posters, freebies, and even contests.
+Building up interest in your new software may be accomplished through a concerted marketing effort that might take the form of posters designed from using an online poster maker, freebies and even contests.

 6. Use Scribe to create training guides for easy software adoption